Test-Time Efficient Pretrained Model Portfolios for Time Series Forecasting: Introduction

 Inspired by these developments, we explore an alternative path.
 Instead of scaling up a single model, we propose to build a portfolio of smaller pretrained time series models and combine them at test time.
 This strategy offers greater flexibility and efficiency, but introduces two key challenges.
 First, how can we train a diverse set of models without incurring the full cost of training each one from scratch?
 Second, how should we combine the models at inference time to make accurate and efficient predictions?
 We address both challenges and show that this approach can match or even outperform larger monolithic models, while reducing inference costs and enabling modular design.
 More specifically, we make the following contributions.

-\begin{enumerate} \item We show that a portfolio of small pretrained models, each {\em specializing} on a subset of the training corpus, can match the accuracy of large monolithic models, while being more compute-efficient.
+\begin{enumerate} \item We show that a portfolio of small pretrained models (based on encoder-decoder Chronos-Bolt \cite{ansari2024chronosbolt} architecture), each \textit{specializing} on a subset of the training corpus, can match the accuracy of large monolithic models, while being more compute-efficient.
 By combining models at test time using ensembling or model selection, our approach achieves accuracy comparable to state-of-the-art pretrained forecasters, while dramatically reducing inference cost.
 We further observe that portfolios follow similar compute–performance scaling trends as monolithic models.

 \item We introduce an efficient strategy for constructing diverse model portfolios without training each model from scratch.
 The approach starts by pretraining a {\em generalist} model on the full data distribution, followed by targeted fine-tuning on data partitions defined by metadata such as frequency and domain, obtaining {\em specialists} (see, Figure~\ref{fig:posttraining_diagram}).
 This reduces overall training time by 10x and yields a portfolio that maintains diversity and delivers accurate forecasts.